Search This Blog

 In 1847, author James Thorne who was writing a guide to the Thames said "I am afraid that Marlow still has a very poor population.
 The houses about the meaner streets have a wretched poverty stricken aspect, and there are more evident signs of vice forcing themselves on the attention than is at all common in country towns of the same size and class."
 Four years later the Incorporated Society for the Promoting the Enlargement and Building of Churches and Chapels presented their report into Great Marlow, after they were asked for a grant towards the cost of building the new church of Holy Trinity.
 They concluded the town has a very large number of poor persons and "many exist without known employment."

-When the winter was bad, things got bad very quickly.
+When the winter was harsh, things got bad very quickly.
 Some help was available independently of what was available from the Union but it tended to be short lived provision.
-In the bad winter on 1854 when "very great privations" had been felt, the inhabitants got together to organise acts of assistance.
+In the severe winter of 1854 when "very great privations" had been felt, the inhabitants got together to organise acts of assistance.
 This was paid for by private subscription and cases were "investigated" by a committee to ensure assistance was given only to those considered deserving.
 Then there were gifts mostly in kind provided by the "parish charities" - those paid for by various historic bequests and distributed by the churchwardens representative.
 In 1859 a letter writer to the local papers accused those responsible for the distribution of the parish charities of exhibiting favouritism when deciding who should receive a share.
 He added that many of the deeds to property which was supposed to provide an income to the charities had been lost which showed showed they weren't taking the task seriously.
 Furthermore he said the poor should be treated with civility as they were only claiming what was rightfully theirs to take.

 Would you rather die than go to the workhouse?